Housing Selection Process

 Can I apply for a suite that is gender neutral and within a Learning Community?

 Yes, you can.
-However, this means that all of your suitemates MUST fill out all these applications (Suite Selection, Gender Neutral, and Learning Community) as well, making sure you have a complete suite group and have all mutually requested each other.
+However, this means that all of your suitemates MUST fill out all these applications (Full Suite Selection, Gender Neutral, and Learning Community) as well, making sure you have a complete suite group and have all mutually requested each other.
 Note that not all Learning Communities have every type of suite.
 Check the floor plans for details.

 What if a student cannot select housing at the scheduled time?